List of ambassadors of Switzerland to France: Seats of the Swiss diplomatic mission in Paris since the mid-19th century

 From June 1940 to September 1944 in Vichy under the Vichy regime in the following properties: From June 1940 to November 1942 in the Hôtel des Ambassadeurs in two small rooms.
 One of them was the bedroom of Minister Walter Stucki, which also served as his office and salon.
 Over time, Walter Stucki finally managed to get a total of six rooms.
 And from November 1942 to September 1944 in the Villa Ica, 114 Boulevard des États-Unis.
-In July 1940 de facto – and in the summer of 1941 officially, under pressure from Germany, – the Swiss Legation in Paris was downgraded to a consulate.
+In July 1940 de facto, and in the summer of 1941 officially – under pressure from Germany – the Swiss Legation in Paris was downgraded to a consulate.

 La maison française la plus suisse qui ait jamais été

+Livia Leu Agosti, the first female Swiss ambassador to France, at the Hôtel de Besenval (Salon de la tapisserie).

-In order to fulfill his main task of maintaining diplomatic relations, an ambassador depends on having the appropriate framework conditions.
-This includes, above all, an appropriate embassy residence that reflects the prestige of a nation.
+To fulfil their primary task of maintaining diplomatic relations, an ambassador depends on having the right framework conditions.
+Above all, this includes an appropriate ambassador's residence reflecting the prestige of the nation.

+Hôtel de Besenval

-The Swiss Confederation was lucky and in 1938 was able to buy what is probably "la maison française la plus suisse qui ait jamais été" (the most Swiss French house ever): The Hôtel de Besenval on the Rue de Grenelle, a residence full of Franco-Swiss past, embodied by Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service, whom Charles Augustin Sainte-Beuve once called "le Suisse le plus français qui ait jamais été" (the most French Swiss ever).
+In 1938, the Swiss Confederation was fortunate enough to acquire what is probably "la maison française la plus suisse qui ait jamais été" (the most Swiss French house that ever was): The Hôtel de Besenval on the Rue de Grenelle, a residence with a rich Franco-Swiss history reflected in the life of Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service, whom Charles Augustin Sainte-Beuve once called "le Suisse le plus français qui ait jamais été" (the most French Swiss that ever was).